gpolyn/angular-ui-fha-multifamily/README.md

 _"I'm an independent contractor with special knowledge of the business subject of my component&mdash;to complete my assignment, my code must 'compile' to any [Typescript](http://www.typescriptlang.org) interfaces given me by the app architect."_

-#### 1. Programming to Typescript interfaces
+#### Programming to Typescript interfaces

 `app.interface.ts` contains an app-wide contract for income components and is used in `src/app/components/parking` and `src/app/components/other`.

-For example, `IOtherIncome` extends `IIncome2`, adding fields specific to the income source.
+For example, at `src/app/components/other/other-income.interface.ts` `IOtherIncome` extends `IIncome2`, adding fields, such as `usage` or `monthlyRent`, that are specific to the income source.

 ```
 export interface IOtherIncome extends IIncome2 {